 The nicotine lozenge is like a throat lozenge.
 Each lozenge gives you a small amount of nicotine, which helps you stop wanting to smoke.
 The lozenge is safe, and research shows using it doubles your chance of quitting.
-You can get it at most drug stores, and it does not require a doctor’s prescription.
+Adults can get it at most drug stores, and it does not require a doctor’s prescription.

 Benefits of using the nicotine lozenge